OpenEnergyPlatform/organisation/README.md

 ## Licenses

-The OEP follows the ideal of Open Science.
+The Open Energy Family follows the ideal of Open Science.
 Thus all material (Code, Data, Artwork) will be licensed with suitable open licenses if possible.

 ## Acknowledgment

-The projects are funded by the Federal Ministry for Economic Affairs and Energy (BMWi).
+The mentioned projects are funded by the Federal Ministry for Economic Affairs and Energy (BMWi).

 ﻿<a href="http://www.bmwi.de/Navigation/EN/Home/home.html"><img src="https://reiner-lemoine-institut.de/wp-content/uploads/2016/10/BMWi.jpg" alt="Logo BMWi" width="200px"></a>

 Coordinated by the Projektträger Jülich (PTJ).

 ﻿<a href="https://www.ptj.de/"><img src="https://reiner-lemoine-institut.de/wp-content/uploads/2016/01/logo_PTJ.png" alt="Logo PTJ" width="160px"></a>

+## Contribute
+Anyone is invited to help develop the Open Energy Family.
+To do so ###